logo

 DO I HAVE TO ARBITRATE?

 Many companies require you to resolve disputes with them through individual arbitration.
-The companies listed on FairShake’s website all include a clause in their contracts that prohibit you from filing a traditional lawsuit or joining a class action against them.
-However, many companies and the AAA permit you to file eligible claims in small claims court.
+The companies listed on FairShake’s website typically include a clause in their contracts that prohibit you from filing a traditional lawsuit or joining a class action against them.
+(You’re still allowed to take them to small claims court.)

 dol